 Translation: You can apply for PreCheck via one of those frequent flyer programs.
-I believe you originally needed to have elite status/be invited to apply via one of those programs, but the United program does not seem to have the requirement that you were invited.
-It just says that anyone who is a US citizen and has a MileagePlus account can apply.
-It does go on to say that “frequent flyers and members of the U.S. Customs and Border Protection’s (USCBP) Global Entry™, NEXUS, or SENTRI Trusted Traveler programs are most likely to be eligible for expedited screening.”
-Click on the airline links above for each program’s details.
-If you have Global Entry, SENTRI, or NEXUS, you are also eligible.
+While you originally might have needed to have elite status/be invited to apply via one of those programs, that is no longer the case.
 You need to enter your Trusted Traveler number into your frequent flyer account and opt-in for PreCheck.
 You can get that number in your GOES account or on your GE card.

 How Do I Know if I am Approved for PreCheck?

-Since PreCheck is new to Houston, I actually just registered for the program, and my first potential use will be on a flight next week.
-We have had Global Entry for a while thanks to getting the $100 application fee refunded when I had the Amex Platinum card.
+Some credit cards will reimburse your application for PreCheck and/or Global Entry which will also get your PreCheck.
+We have had PreCheck and Global Entry for a while thanks to getting the $100 application fee refunded when I had the Amex Platinum card.
 We did it once on my card and once on my husband’s authorized user card.
-My fingers are crossed that I get approved for PreCheck on my upcoming flight, and get to fly through security!
+With the insanely long security lines in many airports we have saved countless hours thanks to having TSA PreCheck.